bobf/postmortem/README.md

   config.log_path = '/path/to/postmortem.log'

   # Path to save preview .html files (default: OS-provided temp directory).
-  # The directory will be created if it does not exist.
+  # The directory is created if it does not exist.
   config.preview_directory = '/path/to/postmortem/directory'

   # Provide a custom layout path if the default interface does not suit you.